Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 Instructions
-	1. Switch off power of MotoSuiveur® System control cabinet (The MotoSuiveur®s should be driven manually).
+	1. Switch off power of MS Control Cabinet (The MotoSuiveur®s should be driven manually).
 	2. Dismantle the worm cover of the MS Unit .

 	.. figure:: /_img/backup/remove-cover-bolts-removebg-preview.png